 Satellite Internet Providers

-Dial-up isn't the only game in rural towns.
+Dial-up service isn't the only game in rural towns.
 You may be able to choose satellite service instead.
-While it's not the cheapest option, you'll get faster speeds than with dial-up.
+While it's not the cheapest option, you'll get faster speeds than with a dial-up connection.
 The best satellite internet providers include:

 - Exede: This company provides satellite internet to all 50 states and offers speeds between 5Mbps and 12Mbps.
-You get unlimited off-peak hours, and prices range from $50 to $150 per month, plus installation and equipment rental fees.
+You get unlimited off-peak hours, and plans range in price from $50 to $150 per month, plus installation and equipment rental fees.

-- HughesNet: Speeds from this satellite provider range from 5Mbps to 15Mbps.
-Plans cost between $40 and $130 per month with no installation fee.
-As with most satellite internet providers, however, you will pay around $10/month for equipment rental.
+- HughesNet: Plans speeds from this satellite provider range from 5Mbps to 15Mbps.
+HughesNet satellite internet service costs between $40 and $130 per month with no installation fee.
+As with most satellite internet providers, however, you will pay around $10/month for equipment rental such as your modem and satellite dish.
+One advantage of HughesNet satellite internet is that they claim to be able to provide wireless broadband internet access with speeds up to 25Mbps.

-- dishNET: This company is a solid choice among satellite internet providers, particularly for rural customers.
+- DishNET: This company is a solid choice among satellite internet providers, particularly for rural customers.
 Plans and pricing vary so you need to contact the company for information, however, there is a range of budget-friendly choices to meet most household's needs.
+If you don't have access to a cable company, dishNET could be a good solution as they offer both satellite TV and satellite internet service.

 Keep in mind when you compare internet plans from satellite providers that you will have to sign a contract.
 The standard length of this type of commitment is two years.

-Dial-up is available virtually anywhere there's a phone line.
+Dial-up is available virtually anywhere there's landline phone service.
 There are even a few tiny pockets of rural America where companies providing dial-up service are the only local internet providers.
-This type of internet access is the slowest of all options at 56kbps, however, as you compare internet providers you'll also find it's the least expensive.
+A dial-up connection is the slowest of all options at 56kbps, however, as you compare internet providers you'll also find it's the least expensive.
 Dial-up internet service may work for you if:

 - You don't stream music or video.